Pylons/pyramid/docs/narr/views.rst

 browsers and various other clients.
 In :mod:`repoze.bfg`, form submission handling logic is always part of a :term:`view`.
-For a general overview of how to handle form submission data using the :term:`WebOb` API, see `"Query and POST variables" within the WebOb documentation
+For a general overview of how to handle form submission data using the :term:`WebOb` API, see :ref:`webob_chapter` and `"Query and POST variables" within the WebOb documentation
 <http://pythonpaste.org/webob/reference.html#query-post-variables>`_.
 :mod:`repoze.bfg` defers to WebOb for its request and response implementations, and handling form submission data is a property of